-As of December 31, 2023, the Company had a valuation allowance of \$ 8.7 million recorded against its deferred capital loss tax asset balance of \$207.6 million.
-The Company's capital loss tax asset is comprised primarily of impairment charges related to crypto assets held and strategic investments made by Coinbase Ventures.
+As of December 31, 2023, the Company had a valuation allowance of \$8.7 million recorded against its deferred capital loss tax asset balance of \$207.6 million.
+The Company's capital loss tax asset is comprised primarily of impairment charges related to crypto assets held and strategic investments made by Coinbase Ventures, six months ended June 30, 2024.
 As of each reporting date, management considers new evidence, both positive and negative, that could affect its view of the future realization of deferred tax assets.
-As of March 31, 2024, because crypto assets appreciation during the quarter provided more gains to offset losses, management determined that there is sufficient positive evidence to conclude that it is more likely than not that capital loss tax assets are realizable, resulting in a valuation allowance release of \$8.7 million for the quarter.
+As of March 31, 2024, because crypto assets appreciation during the quarter provided more gains to offset losses, management determined that there is sufficient positive evidence to conclude that it is more likely than not that capital loss the Company's net deferred tax assets are realizable, resulting in a valuation allowance release of \$8.7 million for the quarter. asset will be fully realized.

-18. NET INCOME (LOSS) PER SHARE
+18. 17.
+NET INCOME (LOSS) PER SHARE

-The computation of Net income (loss) per share is as follows (in thousands, except per share amounts):
+The computation of Net income (loss) per share, including the weighted average shares outstanding used in the computation ("WASO"), is as follows (in thousands, except per share amounts):